roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/correctbook/index.md

   </template>
   <template v-slot:body>
     <p>
-    The option to customize a Correctbook is, at the moment, an obstructive process that takes a lot of steps and time which makes it unattractive for companies to purchase their customized Correctbooks.
+    The option to customise a Correctbook is, at the moment, an obstructive process that takes a lot of steps and time which makes it unattractive for companies to purchase their customised Correctbooks.
 In the current flow, companies can request a quotation on the Correctbook website.
 Next, Correctbook asks for a detailed design to be sent or, on request, makes a design if the company itself has little design experience.
 This flow is not ideal for both parties.
     </p>
     <ul>
         <li>